jh3nd3rs0n/jargyle/README.md

 ```

-Please note that the scheme in the URI specifies the SOCKS protocol to be used when accessing the other SOCKS server (`socks5`), the host or address of the other SOCKS server (`127.0.0.1`), and the port number of the other SOCKS server (`23456`).
+Please note that the scheme in the URI specifies the SOCKS protocol to be used when accessing the other SOCKS server (`socks5`), the address or name of the machine of where the other SOCKS server resides (`127.0.0.1`), and the port number of the other SOCKS server (`23456`).
 In the aforementioned examples, the SOCKS protocol version 5 is used.
 At this time, the only supported scheme for the URI format is `socks5`

 #### 3. 8.
 1. Using SOCKS5 Authentication

-You have the following SOCKS5 authentication methods to choose from for accessing the other SOCKS5 server:
+Jargyle has the following SOCKS5 authentication methods to choose from for accessing the other SOCKS5 server:

 - `NO_AUTHENTICATION_REQUIRED`: No authentication required